Jeremiyah Love scores 3 TDs as No. 9 Notre Dame overwhelms injury-ravaged Syracuse 70-7

 It could have been more: The quarter ended with the Fighting Irish on the Syracuse 1.

 Notre Dame's 49-0 halftime lead was also a school record.
-Its previous high for points in a half was 45 against Georgia Tech in 1973.
+Its previous high for points in a half was 45 in that 1977 blowout of Georgia Tech.

+Love, who struck a Heisman pose after this third touchdown, credited his teammates for his performance.
+He has 20 TDs, tying the Notre Dame record set by Jerome Bettis in 1991.

+"It's a great honor to be up there with some Notre Dame legends," Love said.
+"I wouldn't be able to reach that goal without (the) offensive line, without defense getting the ball back, without receivers making great blocks, without C.J.
+(Carr) opening up the running game.
+It's a group effort."

 Jalen Stroman, starting in place of injured defensive back Tae Johnson, returned an interception 44 yards for a touchdown on Syracuse's second play.
 Four plays later, Stroman blocked a punt that Luke Talich caught and returned 22 yards to the end zone.